cdpaiva/vitepress-blog/docs/about/index.md

 This collaborative environment is also very evident in open-source iniciatives.
 I'm currently contributing to exercism.io and I plan to expand my contributions to other projects soon.

+The more I learn about programming and software development, the more I realize the infinitude of topics that envolve these areas.
+There is always more to discover, and I'm excited to everyday step a bit further into this world.